 **IMPORTANT** You must have an on-campus job in order to apply for a social security card.
 Please read Finding an On-Campus Job carefully to acquaint yourself with student employment policies and procedures.
 All on-campus job opportunities are posted on the Student Employment database called JobX.
 Note that even if you not receiving financial aid, you may apply for an on-campus position.

 When applying for a Social Security Card, you need to bring the following documents with you:

 As an example here is a link to a sample social security card application that has been filled out

 - Your valid passport

 - Your entry stamp (in your passport)--note that you don't have to print out your I-94

 - Your I-20 form (if you are on a F-1 visa) or your DS-2019 form (If you are on a J-1 visa)

 - A letter from the McCulloch Center for Global Initiatives.
-We will provide this letter to those students applying for a SS card on campus.
+We will provide this letter to all new students applying for a SS card on campus.
 If you are an upperclass student who has never applied for a social security card, or if you have lost your card, you should email Donna Van Handle who will prepare a letter for you.

 - A letter from your on-campus employer (on the employer's stationery) confirming that you have a job (or job offer) on campus.
-This letter needs to be printed on your employer's MHC letterhead stationery and be signed by your job supervisor.
-Your employer should download the letter (select link above), print it out on letterhead stationery, fill it out and give it back to you.
+This letter needs to be printed on your employer's MHC letterhead stationery and be signed by your employer.
+Your employer should download the letter (select link above), print it out on the office's MHC letterhead stationery, fill it out, and give it back to you.

 **IMPORTANT** -- if you already applied for and received a social security card, you don't have to apply again *unless* you have lost your card.
-If you have lost your card, you must apply again and go through all the steps outlined above.
+If you have lost your card, you must reapply and again follow all of the steps outlined above.